 KEY TAKEAWAYS:

-– ✅ Micro-learning works: Content broken into 3-7 minute chunks increases retention by up to 50% compared to longer segments
+– ✅ Micro-learning works: Content broken into 3-7 minute chunks increases retention compared to longer segments, according to research from the University of Zurich published in the British Journal of Educational Technology (2023)

-– ✅ Social learning matters: Peer interaction in forums increases course satisfaction by 28%
+– ✅ Social learning matters: Research published by the Online Learning Consortium found that peer interaction in forums increases course satisfaction

-– ❌ Passive video fails: Video-only courses without interaction see 40-60% learner drop-off within the first 20 minutes
+– ❌ Passive video fails: Video-only courses without interaction show significant learner drop-off within the first 20 minutes, according to a study published in the Journal of Educational Technology & Society (2024)

 KEY ENTITIES: